ytmous/ytmous/README.md

 - `USER_AGENT`: This variable is where we fake our user agent to request youtube.
 - `DLCHUNKSIZE`: Download Chunk Size.
 Default is 1 MB (1024 * 1024)
 - `NO_API_ENDPOINTS`: Disable API endpoints.
 By default, API Endpoints is enabled.
+- `NO_CACHE`: Disable Youtube Video Information caching.
+By default, caching is enabled for improving streaming speed, But also avoiding ratelimits as possible
 - `PORT`: Server port to listen to.

 ## Customizing frontend